bainsy88/Ibm-Containers-Labs-Denmark/3-Container-Group-Scaling-and-Recoverability.md

 ## Task 3: Verify Scalability

-There is a web service endpoint `/env` that we will invoke now as below.
+The `spring-boot` container has a web service endpoint `/env` that we will invoke now as below.

 1. List all the environment variables associated with the application using the following command.